-2. WHOLESALE CHARGING RULES FOR 2018/19
+2. WHOLESALE CHARGING RULES FOR 2019/20

-Wholesale charging Wholesale charging rules issued by the Water Services Regulation Authority , published November 2016 rules reference Introduction 1.
+Wholesale charging rules reference Wholesale charging rules issued by the Water Services Regulation Authority , published October 2018 Introduction 1.
 These rules are issued by the Water Services Regulation Authority under sections 66E and 117I of the Water Industry Act 1991.
-2. The rules come into effect on 24 November and apply to charges payable in relation to any period beginning on or after 1 April 2017.
-2 The rules apply to the charges that may be imposed by: 3. (a) a water undertaker under a section 66D agreement where a water supply licensee with a retail authorisation or a restricted retail authorisation is a party to that agreement; and (b) a sewerage undertaker under a section 117E agreement where a sewerage licensee with a retail authorisation is a party to that agreement.
+2. The rules comprise two parts: 3.
+Part 1 contains the rules in relation to all Wholesale Charges other than Wholesale Connection Charges; these rules came into effect on 24 November 2016 and apply to charges payable in relation to any period beginning on or after 1 April 2017; and Part 2 contains the rules in relation to Wholesale Connection Charges imposed by relevant undertakers whose areas are wholly or mainly in England; these rules come in effect on 1 April 2018 and apply to charges payable in relation to any period from that date onwards.
+The rules apply to the charges that may be imposed by: (a) a water undertaker under a section 66D agreement where a water supply licensee with a retail authorisation or a restricted retail authorisation is a party to that agreement; and (b) a sewerage undertaker under a section 117E agreement where a sewerage licensee with a retail authorisation is a party to that agreement.
 4. The rules are supplementary to statutory provisions that apply to relevant undertakers under any enactment, or instrument made thereunder (including the conditions of their appointments), and in the event of any conflict between the rules and any statutory provision, the latter shall prevail.
 The appropriate set of rules have been considered.